AriFordsham/GHCWiki/data-parallel/live-fusion.md

 Although only the section on the *Live Fusion* presents the new and unpublished material, two other fusion systems are described first.
 There are several reasons for this:

-1. to justify the needs for the research by showing the limitations of the current system
+1. to justify the needs for the research by showing the limitations of the current system,
-1. to compare the designs of the new and old systems
+1. to compare the designs of the new and the existing systems,
 1. to give credit to the existing systems for the borrowed design decisions.

 ---